All Episodes

 You know what I mean?

-So obviously these are some merciless sick individuals, man.
+So obviously these are some merciless, sick individuals, man, to do something like that.

 And then there's wire.

-Detective Troca from the sheriff's office of Cook County is charged with identifying the victim.
+Detective Troca from the Sheriff's Office of Cook County is charged with identifying the victim.

-This is a crime scene.
+This is a crime scene he will never forget.

-The discovery of Schweimak's body convinces the various Chicago area police departments that they're dealing with a serial killer.
+The discovery of Shui Mac's body convinces the various Chicago area police departments that they're dealing with a serial killer or worse with a group of serial killers.

 Pause.

-Now once you're able to establish that you got a pattern and you got either one or multiple serial killers, I'll tell you this.
+Now, once you're able to establish that you got a pattern and you got either one or multiple serial killers, I'll tell you this.

-That is going to absolutely inspire all the police departments in the local area to work together and figure out who these guys are, because nothing hurts, right?
+That is going to absolutely inspire all the police departments in the local area to work together and figure out who these guys are because nothing hurts, right, a city, a mayor's campaign, the local population or spikes fear more than saying, yo, there's a serial killer on the loose.

 Okay.

-He was a nice stalker before um Richard Ramirez.
+He was a Nightstalker before Richard Ramirez.

-Gun sales went up when all of these guys were running rampant through South California, or when these serial killers are around.
+Gun sales went up when all of these guys were running rampant through South California or when these serial killers are around.

 So nothing drives public fear more than the announcement of a serial killer.